Dom963/Dolphin-auto-config/README.md

 # Dolphin-auto-config
-little project made by me and gemini for ini files creation to make it easier to do many custom configs for big collections of games
+little project made by me and gemini for ini files creation to make it easier to do many custom configs for big collections of games. it's built for wii presets but i'm not sure if it can work also for gc games

 # how to use
 just download the zip, extract it and run the script dolphin-auto-config.py.